Share |

 Bursaries and discounts: New entrant bursary

-Founded in 1611, Charterhouse is one of the UK’s leading co-educational independent schools and has a prestigious global reputation.
+Founded in 1611, Charterhouse is a progressive and forward-thinking co-educational independent school with a prestigious global reputation.

 Surrounded by a world of opportunity and connected by a feeling of belonging, each pupil is educated to embrace life’s full potential, and empowered to carry this into their future.